OakLabsInc/component-telegraf/README.md

 This component uses
 [telegraf](https://docs.fluentd.org/v1.0/articles/quickstart) to send
-logs to GCP Stackdriver.
+logs to GCP InfluxDB.
 It can be adapted to send logs to other services and to receive logs from application by a variety of methods.

 Requirements for use: